 Breach of contract can result in the affected party suffering anything from a minor inconvenience to the collapse of their own enterprise.
 If a contract you are party to has been breached, it is vital to act quickly.
 Often the inability of an organisation to meet its contractual obligations is a sign of deeper problems, such as being on the brink of administration.

 With sensible, experienced legal advice, a breach of contract can be remedied, leaving you to move on with your commercial activities.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our commercial department is able to advise and assist you in relation all business contract matters.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.